 First, you must know that your 17-19 year old is considered an adult under Texas law and will be treated like an adult.
 Then, remain calm and do not judge them – you don’t know the evidence yet.
 Re-assure them that you will be working on their release.
 Tell them to be courteous to the police and to tell the police with all good manners that they want to speak with a lawyer before answering their questions.
 The police must stop questioning at this point.

-Call a reputable bail bondsman and arrange for bail if you can afford to do so.
+Call a reputable bail bondsman from Connecticut Bail Bonds and arrange for bail if you can afford to do so.
 You may need to travel to a bonding office, so prepare for a long night.
 The bondsman will track your child’s location in the system and arrange for their release.
-Your teenager may be released at the police station if they were arrested with a small amount of marijuana under the DA’s new “catch and release” marijuana policy.
+Your teenager may be released at the police station if they were arrested with a small amount of marijuana under the DA’s new “catch and release” marijuana policy that can be viewed in this site.
 In other cases, in the near future, under new bail reforms your they may be released at the police station on personal recognizance if charged with one of several low-risk offenses.
 If the offense is more serious, they will be taken to the Harris County Jail to appear before a hearing officer who may release them on personal recognizance, or set an appropriate bail amount.
 They will then call you to pick them up.

 Bring your teenager back home and resist the temptation to lecture.
 They are afraid, tired and bewildered by this process.
 Get them cleaned up, fed and make sure they get some rest.
 You can talk in the morning when nerves are less frayed and everyone is hopefully more rested.